 1 large green cabbage

 Carefully lower the cabbage into the water and cook, pulling off each outer leaf with tongs as it becomes tender, about 1 minute (or less) per leaf.
 Transfer the leaves to a baking rack on a baking sheet until you start to get close to the center of the cabbage.
-Depending on the size of the cabbage, you should get between 6 to 12 cabbage leaves.
+Depending on the size of the cabbage, you should get between 6 and 12 cabbage leaves.

 Heat oil in a large saucepan over medium-high heat.
 Add the butter and stir until melted.